cylc/cylc-flow/doc/src/api/zmq.rst

 Cylc protects its network interface with configurable privilege levels which can be used to allocate different levels of control to different users.

-.. autoclass:: cylc.network.Priv
+.. autoclass:: cylc.flow.network.Priv
    :members:

 Client
 ------

-.. autoclass:: cylc.network.client.SuiteRuntimeClient
+.. autoclass:: cylc.flow.network.client.SuiteRuntimeClient

 Server
 ------

-.. autoclass:: cylc.network.server.SuiteRuntimeServer
+.. autoclass:: cylc.flow.network.server.SuiteRuntimeServer
    :members: